thomaserlang/storitch/README.md

     SXx         - Width, keeps aspect ratio
     SYx         - Height, keeps aspect ration.
                   Ignored if SX is specified.
-    ROTATEx     - Number of degrees you wise to rotate the image.
-Supports
-                  negative numbers.
-    RESx        - Resolution, used for PDF
-                  files, the higher the number,
-                  the better the quality.
-    PAGEx       - Page index in the PDF document.

 The file format can be specified by ending the path with E.g. .jpg, .png, .tiff, etc.